Imperfect Birds by Anne Lamott

 The Loop by Nicholas Evans

 This novel about wolves and people in a ranching region of Montana is so compelling to me that I’ve reread it about ten times.
-The tensions and connectedness between wild animals and humans are vivid and real, and the author doesn’t demonize anyone, making his characters vulnerable wherever they stand concerning wolves.
+The tensions and connectedness between wild animals and humans are vivid and authentic, and the author doesn’t demonize anyone, making his characters vulnerable wherever they stand concerning wolves.
 He’s also the author of The Smoke Jumper and The Horse Whisperer — good too — but Nicholas Evans was in his real vein of gold with The Loop.

 Prodigal Summer by Barbara Kingsolver